Develop the client app

 - If the app uses private_key_jwt token endpoint authentication and can roll its keys,BlackBerry Enterprise Identityrequires the app to follow the key rolling recommendations in the OpenID Connect spec.

-When you are ready to deploy the app to users, coordinate with the
+When the app is ready to deploy to the customer’s users, coordinate with the

 UEMadministrator to enable the app in UEM.